awalvie/recall/README.md

 # recall

-Remind yourself to reach out and stay in touch with people
+Remind yourself to reach out and stay in touch with people.